 A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per ordinary share would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of shares offered by us as set forth on the cover page of this prospectus remains the same and after deducting the underwriting discounts and commissions.
-Similarly, each increase (decrease) of 100,000 shares in the number of ordinary shares offered by us million, assuming the number of price remains the same, and after deducting the underwriting discounts and commissions.
+Similarly, each increase (decrease) of 100,000 shares in the number of ordinary shares offered by us million, assuming the number of price mains the same, and after deducting the underwriting discounts and commissions.

 We intend to use the net proceeds from this offering for general corporate purposes, including sales and marketing expenditures aimed at growing our business and research and development expenditures focused on product development.
-We expect that the net proceeds from this offering will be sufficient for us to expand our sales, marketing and training infrastructure and for our other current development activities, including adapting ReWalk for other indications and the development of our next generation of ReWalk.
 We may also use net proceeds from this offering to make acquisitions or investments in complementary companies or technologies, although we do not have any agreement or understanding with respect to any such acquisition or investment at this time.
 We do not currently have specific plans or commitments with respect to the net proceeds from this offering and, accordingly, are unable to quantify the allocation of such proceeds among the various potential uses.
 We will have broad discretion in the way that we use the net proceeds of this offering.